 I am very honoured and grateful to be on the RLTC Counselling Team!
 Prior to coming to RLTC, I have been involved with “Men’s Work” for the past 20 years.
 I spent the past 7 years supporting men as the Executive Director and Lay Counsellor at West Coast Men’s Support Society (www.westcoastmen.org).
 I recently graduated with an MA Counselling Psychology, and am a Canadian Certified Counsellor (CCC).
 I am presently pursuing a PhD in Eco-Psychology.
 I have also been involved in the business world for over 30 years and still have a marketing firm.
 I look forward to contributing to the healing journey of many many clients at RLTC!

-On a personal note, I have been with my partner Annik for over 30 years.
-We have a wonderful son, Nathaniel who is completing his second year in university.
+On a personal note, I have a wonderful son, Nathaniel who is completing his second year in university.
 I am a published singer-songwriter-poet, and enjoy performing at local coffee houses.
 I am also honoured to be able to offer my Lakota flute and hand drum music at RLTC.
 I look forward to exploring the Okanagan region in the coming months and years.
 I enjoy connecting with Mother Earth through hiking, kayaking, biking, tennis, and golf.

 Hi there.
 I am Bob.
 I am privileged to be working at RLTC.
 I have a life long association working with First Nations peoples through my upbringing in Winnipeg, volunteer work at Rossbrook House in the Inner City and as a board member of the Alcohol Foundation of Manitoba.
 In Vernon, I have worked closely with First Nations peoples in conflict with the law, assisting Residential School survivors and my many friendships in the Okanagan Nation.
 I have recently completed a second BA degree in Psychology at UBCO with the goal of counselling.
 I actively participate in a wide variety of outdoor recreational activities.
 Limlimt.